xebiarohan/react/6_Refs_and_portals.md

 1. Refs introduction
    - Used to get the reference of DOM elements
-   - Need to import 'useRef' from react
+   - Need to import `useRef` from React
-   - we have to create a variable using the useRef() method (const playerName = useRef();)
+   - First have to create a variable using the useRef() method.
-   - Add the ref prop to the element to which you want to map (ref ={playerName})
+   - Add the ref prop to the element to which we want to map (ref ={playerName})
-   - then the ref variable (playerName in this example) will have access to all the properties of that element
+   - Then the ref variable (`playerName` in this example) will have access to all the properties of that element
-   - while accessing the value we have to use variableName.current.propertyName to access the properties
+   - While accessing the value we have to use `variableName.current.propertyName` to access the properties

 ```
 import { useState, useRef } from "react";